open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 of components exposes a minimum set of required ports.

 - Receivers and exporters can be either push- or pull-based.
-In either case, the connection established should be over a secure and authenticated channel.
+In either case, the connection established should at least be over a secure channel, potentially authenticated as well.
 - Unused receivers and exporters should be disabled to minimize the attack vector of the Collector.
 - Receivers and exporters might expose buffer, queue, payload, and worker